jupyterhub/oauthenticator/docs/source/getting-started.rst

 The general steps to take when using OAuthenticator:

-1. pick your provider
+1. Pick your identity provider
-2. register with your provider
+2. Register with the provider
-3. configure JupyterHub (if supported, pick oauthenticator class, otherwise see :doc:`writing-an-oauthenticator`).
+3. Choose an authenticator class, or use :class:`~.oauthenticator.generic.GenericOAuthenticator` and configure JupyterHub to use it
-4. common configuration (client_id, client_secret, callback_url, whitelist, etc.)
+4. Configure the authenticator class (client_id, client_secret, callback_url, whitelist, etc.)
-5. specific configuration for your provider
+5. Specific configuration for your identity provider

-OAuthenticator currently supports the following **authentication services**:
+OAuthenticator currently supports the following **identity providers**:

 - `Auth0 <oauthenticator/auth0.py>`__
 - `Azure AD <oauthenticator/azuread.py>`__